-The Finnish Cultural Institute in New York is looking for Finnish visual arts (art, design, architecture) professionals to participate in MOBIUS, a fellowship program that enables transatlantic mobility and collaborative practices, and supports long-lasting professional relationships.
-The selected participants will work in New York as part of hosting organization's staff for two months and realize a project during fall/winter 2015-2016.
+The Finnish Institute in London is looking for visual arts, museum and archive professionals to participate in MOBIUS, fellowship programme that enables mobility and collaborative practices and supports long-lasting professional relationships between the UK, Republic of Ireland and Finland.
+We will choose 4-6 fellows to take part in the programme by working as part of a host organisation’s staff for 2-3 months during 2016.

-The collaborations between fellows and hosting organizations will be content-driven and thematic.
-It is highly important to communicate clearly one’s own professional interests, areas of expertise and the project idea one wishes to realize as part of the program.
-It is recommendable to list preferred hosting organization(s).
+The collaboration between fellows and hosting organisation will be content-driven and thematic.
+It is highly important to communicate clearly about your own professional interests, areas of expertise, and to specify in which ways the fellowship would benefit both you and the sending organisation.
+Please list your preferred hosting organisations.

-Futhermore, please send a single PDF in English to email@example.com including: a) a cover sheet with name, email and occupation b) a 500-word motivation letter c) a 500-word project proposal d) curriculum vitae (max. three pages)
+Futhermore, please send a single PDF in English to email@example.com including: a) a cover sheet with name, email and occupation b) a 500-word letter of intent c) Curriculum Vitae (max. three pages)

-Write MOBIUS New York in the subject line of your email.
-Label the application file with your name (last name_first name_MOBIUS).
-The deadline for applications is March 1, 2015.
+Write MOBIUS London in the subject line of your email.
+Label the application file with your name (surname_forename_MOBIUS).
+The deadline for applications is 12 October 2015.

-Inquiries: The Finnish Institute in New York, Ilari Laamanen, firstname.lastname@example.org
+Enquiries: The Finnish Institute in London, Johanna Vakkari, firstname.lastname@example.org